WPP plc

-On 14 April 2018, Martin Sorrell retired 33 years after founding the company.
-Roberto Quarta is chairman.
-Mark Read is CEO.

 History

 The company was founded as Wire and Plastic Products plc to manufacture wire shopping baskets in 1971.
 In 1985 Martin Sorrell and Preston Rabl, searching for a listed company through which to build a worldwide marketing services company, bought a controlling stake.

-During 1986, WPP became the parent company of Picquotware, a manufacturer of teapots and jugs, based in Northampton.
+In 1986, WPP became the parent company of Picquotware, a manufacturer of teapots and jugs, based in Northampton.
 In November 1987 a fire destroyed the Northampton factory, so production was restarted at Burntwood in Staffordshire.
 On 25 November 2004 WPP closed the Burntwood factory, and stopped manufacturing Picquotware; all assets were sold on 14 December 2004.

 In the 1980s, WPP began its strategy of growth via acquisitions.
 In later years, WPP regularly acquired dozens of companies annually.
 In January 1987, the company acquired Scott Stern Associates, at the time Scotland's largest design and advertising company.
 In the same year (1987), the company acquired J. Walter Thompson (including JWT, Hill & Knowlton, and MRB Group) for $566m.
-The company listed on the NASDAQ in 1988 (and later switched its secondary listing to the NYSE).
+The company was listed on the NASDAQ in 1988 (and later switched its secondary listing to the NYSE).
 In 1989, it acquired Ogilvy Group for $864m.

+In 1989, WPP sold the JWT Tokyo office building to help pay for its J. Walter Thompson acquisition.
+Before purchasing the company, Martin Sorrell had reportedly identified that JWT owned its Tokyo office, rather than leasing it, and it was undervalued in the company's accounts.
+The building was sold two years after the acquisition and at the peak of the Japanese property market for a record $205 million, offsetting more than a third of the $566m company acquisition cost.

-WPP's acquisitions continued into the 1990s, when WPP bought firms in the healthcare advertising, digital-marketing, online shopping, digital media, data management, retail and corporate consultancy, and sports-marketing industries.
+WPP's acquisitions continued into the 1990s, when WPP bought firms in the healthcare advertising, digital marketing, online shopping, digital media, data management, retail and corporate consultancy, and sports marketing industries.
 This included the 1999 acquisition of Lambie-Nairn.
 In 1998, WPP formed an alliance with Asatsu-DK Inc. of Japan.

-In May 2000, WPP agreed to acquire the United States-based Young & Rubicam Group for $5.7 billion, in what was at the time the largest ever takeover in the advertising sector.
+In May 2000, WPP agreed to acquire the United States–based Young & Rubicam Group for $5.7 billion, in what was at the time the largest ever takeover in the advertising sector.
 The takeover made WPP the largest advertising company in the world measured by billings and revenue, overtaking Omnicom Group and Interpublic.

 In the 2000s, WPP Digital was created to develop the group's digital capabilities.
 In October 2008, WPP acquired market research firm Taylor Nelson Sofres for £1.6 billion.
-During 2009 WPP reduced its workforce by around 14,000 employees, or 12.3% of its then total staff numbers, in response to the onset of the 2008–2012 global recession.
+In 2009, WPP reduced its workforce by around 14,000 employees, or 12.3% of its then total staff numbers, due to the Great Recession.